 It’s no surprise that Brazilian coffee is the base for most commercial coffee blends, with the price being the decisive factor and not the quality.

 But it is not all about commercial coffee, as there are Brazilian farms that take great care in growing and harvesting their beans and reach specialty level, mostly with coffees that have a dark and rich character with a full(er) body, chocolate, caramel and nutty notes which makes specialty coffees from Brazil a sound choice for espresso and milky coffees.

-A special feature of Indonesian coffees is also a processing method Giling Bash that produces a coffee with intenser body and heavier flavors that can range from dark chocolate to tangerine.
-This makes Indonesian coffees mostly suited to espresso based drinks, thanks to a heavier mouthfeel.
+A special feature of Indonesian coffees is also a processing method Giling Bash that produces a coffee with an intenser body and heavier flavors that can range from dark chocolate to tangerine.
+This makes Indonesian coffees mostly suited to espresso-based drinks, thanks to a heavier mouthfeel.